 Yes.
-Everyone queer is welcome at Queer Camp Out.
+Everyone queer is welcome at Queer Campout.
 Many people come by themselves and have a great time.
-Join the opening circles and events during the day to plan your time and make some friends.
-The community pavillion space is a great place to hang out and always open to all.
-If you need to coordinate gear share or a rideshare, check the forum page!
-If you have extra space in your vehicle please consider offering a ride to folks in need.
-If you like structure consider volunteering with the coordination crew.
+The community pavilion space is a great place to hang out and always open to all.
+If you have extra space in your vehicle please consider offering a ride to folks in need and if you like structure consider volunteering with the coordination crew.

 What’s the schedule like?

-Come to the pavilion and sign in.
+Check in with the welcome volunteers who will be meeting cars upon arrival.
+If you don’t see them at the gate they will be at the big pavilion at the top of the hill.
 There will either be folks waiting there to welcome you or some printouts with site & event info for you to check out.
 Please be sure to leave your emergency contact info on the sign-in sheet, get a name tag and add your name and pronouns and anything else you want to share.
 Decide where you want to camp and go set up your campsite.

 Yep.
 You can come and go as much as you want.
 (If you bring children, either take your kids with you, or, make sure they are in the care of a consenting adult at all times.)